Getting Started¶

 web/ # React 19 web dashboard (shadcn/ui + Tailwind CSS)

-.github/ # CI workflows, dependabot, actions
+.github/ # CI workflows, renovate, actions

 pyproject.toml # Project config (deps, tools, linters)